QuState/cqc_code/README.md

 #### Overview of contents and structure

-.
+├── README.md
-├── src                            # notebooks are designed to run from the src directory │   ├── chxx
+├── src                            # notebooks are designed to run from the src directory │   ├── chXX
-│   │   ├── chxx.ipynb             # notebook with chapter code that can be used for experimentation
+│   │   ├── chXX.ipynb             # notebook with chapter code that can be used for experimentation
-│   │   ├── chxx_output.ipynb      # notebooks that show the output of notebooks called chxx.ipynb after being run
+│   │   ├── chXX_output.ipynb      # notebook with chapter code that can be used for experimentation
-│   │   ├── chxx_exercises.ipynb   # notebooks with chapter exercises and solutions
+│   │   ├── chXX_exercises.ipynb   # notebooks with chapter exercises and solutions
-│   │   ├── x.py                   # the source code introduced in each chapter
+│   │   └── x.py                   # the source code introduced in each chapter
 │   ├── ...